-- Loosen the axle nut, then loosen the locknut at each end of the swingarm. - 2.
-To tighten the drive chain, turn the adjusting nut at each end of the swingarm in direction (a).
-To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
+- 1. Loosen the axle nut and the locknut on each side of the swingarm. - 2.
+To tighten the drive chain, turn the adjusting bolt on each side of the swingarm in direction (a).
+To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.